mikevic/PayU-Integration-Kit-ROR/README.md

 # PayU-Integration-Kit-ROR

-PayU-Integration-Kit-ROR is used in most modern Ruby applications which deal with financial transactions.
-It was developed for usage in Ruby on Rails web applications and integrates seamlessly as a plugin but it also works excellently as a stand alone library.
-(See [ActiveMerchant](http://activemerchant.org/))
+PayU-Integration-Kit-ROR is used in most modern Ruby applications which deal with payments and transactions.
+It was developed for usage in Ruby on Rails web applications with help of payuindia gem.

-This library provides support for payment gateway PayU by iBiBo Group.
+This gem provides support for PayU payment gateway.
 (See [PayU.in](http://payu.in/))

 # Setup

 * Configuration

-  specify your mode of payment as per your app env. config/development.rb
+  mode of payment as per your app env.
+Other than production, mode of payment is test.

-  set your keys which you have received from payu here.

 * Files to go through for workflow.

   config/environment.rb
-  config/development.rb
-  app/controllers/CartsController.rb
-  app/views/carts/show.html.erb
+  Gemfile (for adding payuindia gem) app/controllers/CartsController.rb app/views/carts/show.html.erb

 * Start Transacting